 ●The decision to utilize adjuvant treatment can be framed by risk calculators, which estimate a specific patient's risk of breast cancer recurrence and mortality and the benefit that may be expected from chemotherapy, based on population-wide data.
 (See 'Benefit-risk calculators' above.)

 ●Adjuvant chemotherapy is the mainstay of systemic treatment for triple-negative breast cancers.
 For patients with hormone receptor-negative breast cancer and either a tumor size >0.5 cm or pathologically involved lymph nodes (regardless of tumor size), we recommend adjuvant chemotherapy (Grade 1A).
+Risk of recurrence increases on a continuum, such that larger tumors are more likely to derive benefit from adjuvant chemotherapy than smaller ones.
 We do not typically administer adjuvant chemotherapy for node-negative tumors that are <0.5 cm.

 ●For patients with human epidermal growth factor receptor 2 (HER2)-negative, hormone receptor-positive disease, the decision to administer chemotherapy is based on an assessment of the composite risk of recurrence and likely benefit of treatment based upon patient age, tumor stage (lymph node status, size), grade, lymphovascular invasion, or the results of a gene expression profile such as the Recurrence Score (RS).
 Adjuvant chemotherapy has a critical role in many estrogen receptor (ER)-positive, HER2-negative breast cancers, for example in stage III breast cancers as well as those with a high recurrence score or luminal B features.
 By contrast, adjuvant chemotherapy does not have a role in stage 1 or 2 breast cancers with low recurrence scores or luminal A features.
 (See 'Among hormone receptor-positive breast cancers' above.)